Ursula (The Little Mermaid): Voice and music

-On June 28, 2019, it was announced that Melissa McCarthy was in talks to play Ursula in the upcoming live-action remake of The Little Mermaid, set to be directed by Rob Marshall.
+On June 28, 2019, it was announced that Melissa McCarthy was in talks to play Ursula in the live-action remake of The Little Mermaid, directed by Rob Marshall.
 On February 18, 2020, McCarthy confirmed her casting as the villainess during an interview on The Ellen DeGeneres Show: “I play Ursula, the sea witch.
 It is so fun, we're just in rehearsals.
 It's been an absolute blast.
 Stepping into the world of Rob Marshall, it's like a fever dream, I just went to London for a week, I was like, ‘I don't get to go to dance camp for a week.’
 All day he's like, ‘Do you want to slide down this 40-foot clamshell?’
 I'm like, ‘Yes!
 Of course, I do.
 What are you, crazy?’
 It's been wildly creative.”
 In December 2020, McCarthy stated that she would hopefully begin filming the movie in January 2021.
 McCarthy eventually began filming her scenes in April 2021.
 Later that year, McCarthy described the experience of playing Ursula as "glorious" and adding, "The world of Disney and (director) Rob Marshall is a world that I wish everyone could experience because it's so creative, kind and lovely.
 Going to singing class every day ...
 I got to record with an orchestra, which is a mind-bender for someone who is not a singer ... but it was such a fun process.
 It's going to be incredible ...
 To me, Ursula is everything.
 She's one of my absolute favorite villains so to play her was delicious."

+Jessica Alexander played Vanessa, Ursula's beautiful human alter ego.
+Alexander was announced to have been cast on March 1, 2021.
+She described her character as "a seductress, a temptress, the definition of a femme fatale and a sexy female villain".
+Of her casting, Marshall stated it was a conscious decision to cast a relatively unknown actress as Vanessa since McCarthy was already portraying Ursula.
+He also said: "She's just a beautiful, beautiful actress, and she went there.
+It's sort of rare for someone that beautiful and charismatic to be able to then turn into the sea witch literally in front of you and just lose it.
+It was exciting to see that change."
+Alexander enjoyed playing the role, commenting that she "love[s] being demonic, and just going crazy on screen, so this was a perfect opportunity for that".
+Comic Book Resources wrote that "Alexander's Vanessa is callous and conniving ... [she] takes the opportunity to go all-out, unleashing her villainous side in her final scene."
+Kacey Musgraves was also considered for the role.